moosylog/exchange_collectors/README.md

 **Howto use these code examples:**

-- Scroll down and copy one of the .gs files into your Google Apps Script ide.
+- Scroll down and copy one of the .gs files into your [Google Apps Script ide](https://script.google.com/intro)

 - Disable the V8 runtime if you have any issues with this code !!!